EloisaSemH/jbipsum/README.md

-jbipsum
+Imagine Dragons Lorem Ipsum
 =======

-A react app that creates place holder text from some of Justin Biebers douchiest quotes and lyrics.
+A react app that creates place holder text from some of Imagine Dragons quotes and lyrics.